You have skipped the navigation, tab for page content

 1966

 In 1966, Cronulla-Sutherland played in the NSWRL Second Division.
 The name change (from Cronulla Caringbah) reflected the junior district it was now representing and drawing players from.
-Their origins gave them a unique place in the game's history, becoming the first premiership team to originate from a junior club – a fact that Cronulla Caringbah are very proud of.
+Their origins gave them a unique place in the game's history, becoming the first and only premiership team to originate from a junior club – a fact that Cronulla Caringbah are very proud of.

 In preparation for elevation to the NSWRL First Division, Cronulla appointed Ken Kearney as head coach for the 1966 season.
 He was subsequently joined by established first graders Monty Porter, Jack Danzey, Brian Cox and John Hynes.